AhmedWard-eng/OnTheTable/README.md

 * It help the user to plan his meal through out the upcoming week by adding a recipe to a specific day
 * The user can add a meal recipe to his favorites
-* The user can also search for a specific meal by name or by category or by a specific ingredient or by a country.
+* The user can also search for a specific meal by name or by category or by a specific ingredient or by a country. this application is developed by students of ITI intake#43, Native Mobile Application Development track.
 ## Usage